Ester, Alaska: Since 1940

-The Ester Community Association was founded in 1941.
+In 1941, the Ester Community Association was founded in 1941.
 In 1958, The F.E.
 Company sold their Ester camp, and it reopened under new management as a historic resort.
 The Cripple Creek Resort, which later became the Ester Gold Camp, featured a musical variety show including Robert W. Service's poetry, held the Malemute Saloon, a local bar, featuring Service's poem, "The Shooting of Dan McGrew", until the resort closed in 2007.
 The Malemute Saloon continues to operate on selected weekends during the summer, and often features live music by local bands.
 In 1974, the Ester Volunteer Fire Department was officially founded after nearly a century of bucket brigades.
 Gold mining continued on a small scale.
 In 1986, the Ester Community Association, working with the Fairbanks North Star Borough, built the Ester Community Park, which became a local center of social activity.
 In 2017, the Ester Community Association purchased the park from a local resident, holding chili feeds, music festivals, and other fundraising events.

 In 1987, the eleven surviving buildings of the F.E.
 Company's camp were listed on the National Register of Historic Places.

 In 1988, Mushing magazine began publication in Ester and continued to be produced and published there until it was sold in 2005.
 The town became the site of a sled dog stage race between Ester and Nenana and back again, the Fireplug Sled Dog Race, which was held for ten years, from 1990 to 2001, and in which many famous mushers participated, including Dean Seibold and Jeff King.
 In January 1999, the town's first newspaper, The Ester Republic, was founded by Deirdre Helferrich; it was published regularly until 2015, and now is published sporadically.
-In August 1999, the John Trigg Ester Library (JTEL) opened a membership library named after a local resident who had started a book exchange in a nearby bar.
+In August 1999, the John Trigg Ester Library (JTEL) opened a library named after a local resident who had started a book exchange in a nearby bar.
 In 2012, the JTEL received a donation of a local log cabin built in the 1940s and relocated many of its holdings to the new space.
 Today, the village features two saloons, five publishers, a library, a community hall, a secular chapel, a post office with its own zip code (99725), silversmiths and other artisans, numerous art studios, about two dozen homes, most of which were built by their owners, and three active gold mines.
 There is a fire station, a small store, and a secular chapel on the outskirts of the village.

 The Ester Historic Society was founded in 2018.
 Its collection was donated by local residents and contains historical photographs, letters, and other documents.
 Along with the John Trigg Ester Library, the Ester Historic Society hosts talks and book readings about Ester and the surrounding area.